redhat-beyond/documents/Beyond06-SOW.md

 6. Development challenges
 7. What did you learn

-## Division into project groups (till Mar 4th)
+## Division into project groups (till Oct22th)

 After the first 2 weeks you'll be divided into 4 groups.

 Each group will have mentors:

-* group1: Sim & Omer & Or
+* group1: Yariv, Arie, Shimrit & Omer
-* group2: Yariv & Guy & Edi
+* group2: Kobi, Michal, Nati & Nahshon
-* group3: Barak & Aviad & Luiza
+* group3: Barak, Daniel, Guy & Eran
-* group4(AWS): Liora & Bruna & Kobi

 ## Project ideas